Arrival in Norway - COVID-19

 Arrival in Norway during the pandemic

-Students have been informed that they should plan on going to their campus city physically for the spring semester 2021.
+It will not be possible to follow lectures digitally from your home country this autumn.
+Students are expected to be able to attend their lectures and study activites in Norway.
 Information on how to apply for a visa and book accommodations has been sent to most students from outside the EU.

 Prepare for moving to Norway